WaveGuard: Robust Deepfake Detection and Source Tracing via Dual-Tree Complex Wavelet and Graph Neural Networks: EXPERIMENTS

 \subsection{Robustness Test}

-The average bit error rate (BER) is selected as the main evaluation index in the robustness test.
-In any case, the BER value of Tracer should be close to 0\%, and the BER value of the semi-robust Detector should be close to 50\% when it encounters malicious distortion.
-In the case of common distortion, the BER value should be close to 0\%.
+The Bit Error Rate (BER) is selected as the main evaluation index in the robustness test.

-where \( W_o \) is the original watermark, \( W_{\text{rec}} \) represents the recovered watermark, and \( l \) denotes the length of the binary watermark sequence.
 The BER calculates the ratio of error bits to the total length of the watermark, serving as a direct measure of recovery accuracy under various distortion scenarios.